Eddie-Z/ArtificialIntelligence310/README.md

-CMPT310_PACMAN:
+CMPT310_PACMAN:<br/>
-Objective:
+Objective: <br/>
-  -Implement BFS, DFS for depthFirstSearch and  breadthFirstSearch functions.
+  -Implement BFS, DFS for depthFirstSearch and  breadthFirstSearch functions.<br/>
-  -Implement A* graph search in the empty function aStarSearch in search.py.
+  -Implement A* graph search in the empty function aStarSearch in search.py.<br/>
-  -Implement the CornersProblem search problem in searchAgents.py.
+  -Implement the CornersProblem search problem in searchAgents.py.<br/>
-  -Implement a heuristic for the CornersProblem in cornersHeuristic.
+  -Implement a heuristic for the CornersProblem in cornersHeuristic.<br/>
 Results:
   Using commands in terminal:
     python pacman.py -l tinyMaze -p SearchAgent.